mrksbgg/TikTokUserChanger/README.md

 # [PATCHED] TikTokUserChanger - Telegam bot made on Pyrogram library
+## It's already patched by TikTok, when you try to change your username, it returns "Slow down, you are editing too fast."
 ### Open to contributions!
 Change your TikTok username to anything you want!
 Russian username, username with emojis, etc.